Stocks rise broadly; J&J leads gains for health care sector

-Stocks rose broadly in morning trading on Wall Street Tuesday as corporate earnings reporting gets into full swing.
+Stocks rose broadly in midday trading on Wall Street Tuesday as corporate earnings reporting gets into full swing.

 The broad gains for stocks follow a mixed start to the week on Monday as investors continue monitoring corporate earnings.
 Analysts polled by FactSet are now forecasting earnings growth of 30% for the S&P 500, up from 23% in June.
 More importantly, the results could help give investors a better sense of how companies will move forward through the year as they deal with rising inflation and the economic recovery slowing down.

-The first exchange-traded fund to track Bitcoin futures rose 3% in its market debut.
+The first exchange-traded fund to track Bitcoin futures rose 2.5% in its market debut.
 Trading was very heavy for the ProShares Bitcoin Strategy ETF, reflecting the increasing interest in cryptocurrencies.
+The ETF had more than 7.4 million shares trading hands in the first 25 minutes.
+That was more than 10 times the trading volume of the largest ETF tracking the price of gold and more than double the largest ETF tracking the S&P 500.

+The ProShares Bitcoin Strategy ETF offers a potentially easier way for some investors to get into the fast-growing crypto world, though it invests in futures contracts for Bitcoin rather than the currency itself.
+The price of Bitcoin rose 1.1%, according to CoinDesk.

 Bond yields moved higher.
 The yield on the 10-year Treasury rose to 1.62% from 1.58% late Monday.